LorenzoSpag/Thesis/ReadMe.md

     9. Right/left balance log of ratio between the damaged percentage of left lung over right lung, definition is still a work in progress
     10. Volume percentage

   * TacSegmentViz.py is a visualization tool to superimpose the segmentation of a clinical image onto the image itself.
-It creates a window that shows the axial, coronal and sagittal view of the images given in input and allows control over what slice is visualized via the use of three sliders situated below the images themselves.
+It creates a window that shows the axial, coronal and sagittal views of the images given in input and allows control over what slice is visualized via the use of three sliders situated below the images.
 There is also the possibility to change the transparency of the image in the [0,1] range where zero makes image completely transparent(i.e. see only the mask) and 1 makes the image completely opaque(i.e. see only the image without the mask), default value is 0.33.
-There also is the possibility to gamma-correct the images by using a slider in the [0.1-2] range(which can be easily changed).It's run via command window and it takes as arguments.
+There also is the possibility to gamma-correct the images by using a slider in the [0.1-2] range(the range can be easily changed).
+It can catch mouse clicks on screen and when it does draws circles in all views on the same data point and synchronizes the view of the slices to see said point.
+Finally there's the option to rotate the images to aid in visualization.
+It's run via command window and it takes as arguments.
     1. --file the path to the image to be visualized
     2. --nii/--dcm to specify which extension the file in input has
     3. --norm to normalize the image into uint8